Be Prepared | Canmore Kananaskis

 Wildlife is abundant in the Bow Valley, and it is important to know how to prepare for a wildlife encounter and what to do in case of one.
 Visit our wildlife safety tips page for more information on how to keep yourself and wildlife safe.

 All vehicles stopping in the parks and public lands of Kananaskis Country and the Bow Valley corridor are required to purchase a Kananaskis Conservation Pass.
-Passes can be purchased online and can cover up to two vehicles.
+Day and annual passes can be purchased online – annual passes can cover up to three vehicles.